prophet4451/DynaVac/README.md

 The antigen-antibody cross-neutralization matrix for the six SARS-CoV-2 variants, derived from pseudovirus titration experiments in this study, does not require user customization.
 The legend for the variant-specific colors is found in `Personalized_vac/variant_legend.png`.
 ![legend](https://github.com/Jinkaichun/DynaVac/blob/main/Personalized_vac/variant_legend.png)
-## License

-This project is licensed under the XXX License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments